FDA authorizes Pfizer/BioNTech Covid-19 vaccine boosters for 16- and 17-year-olds – KION546

 The Pfizer vaccine is authorized for use in children as young as 5, but previously, only adults were eligible to receive booster doses.

-Now, people age 16 and older may receive a Pfizer booster six months after their second shot; Moderna vaccine recipients age 18 and older may receive any booster six months after their second shot; and Johnson & Johnson vaccine recipients may receive any booster two months after their single dose.
+Now, people age 16 and older will be able to receive a Pfizer booster six months after their second shot; Moderna vaccine recipients age 18 and older may receive any booster six months after their second shot; and Johnson & Johnson vaccine recipients may receive any booster two months after their single dose.
 Adults may mix and match boosters; 16- and 17-year-olds are only eligible to receive the Pfizer booster.

 US health officials have been pushing for Americans to get boosted for months, and as of last week, the US Centers for Disease Control and Prevention says all adults should get them.